TypeScriptToLua/TypeScriptToLua.github.io/docs/advanced/writing-declarations.md

 title: Writing Declarations
 ---

-The real power of the transpiler is unlocked when combining it with declarations for your target environment.
-Declarations tell TypeScript which Lua API is available in your target context.
+The best way to use TypeScript is to provide it with information about the format/types of the external functions and variables that you will be using (specific to your environment).
+This allows the compiler to check your code for mistakes when compiling, instead of having to run the code to find issues.
+To give TypeScript this information, you will need to provide it with type declarations.
+You can write these declarations yourself or, if available, install an existing type declarations package for your environment from npm.

+For more information about installing existing type definition packages, see the [getting started page](getting-started.md#type-declarations).

-If you need tips or help writing declarations, feel free to [join our Discord](https://discord.gg/BWAq58Y).
+This page has more information about how to write your own type declarations.
+This can be tricky, so if you need help, feel free to [join our Discord server](https://discord.gg/BWAq58Y).

 ## About Declaration Files

-Declaration files end with the extension _.d.ts_.
-These contain pure ambient code.
+Declaration files end with the extension `.d.ts` (which stands for "declaration TypeScript file").
+Declaration files are different from normal `.ts` files in that they must only contain _ambient_ code.
+In the context of TypeScript, _ambient_ refers to code that only exists at compile-time and is not emitted into the program output.

+In other words, anything you put into a `.d.ts` file will inform the TypeScript compiler about what the format of something is.
+And it will never appear in the generated `.lua` file(s).

 For TypeScriptToLua, these files should contain information that describes the target Lua environment.
 This means functions, modules, variables and other members of the target Lua environment are primarily described in these files.

-They don't contain code that you would execute.
-Similar to how you'd write an interface in some other languages.
-TypeScriptToLua doesn't output any information from these files either.

 :::note
 You can write ambient declarations inside _.ts_ files as well.